ianmaclarty/amulet/doc/misc.md

 Converts the given Lua value to a JSON string and returns it.

-Cycles are not detected.
+Tables with string keys are converted to JSON objects and tables with consecutive integer keys starting at 1 are converted to JSON arrays.
+Empty tables are converted to empty JSON arrays.
+Other types of tables are not supported anc cycles are not detected.

 ### am.parse_json(json) {#am.parse_json .func-def}

 Converts the given JSON string to a Lua value and returns it.
+If there was an error parsing the JSON then `nil` is returned and the error message is returned as a second return value.

 # Loading scripts